 Tuesday, November 5, 2024

-The weekly of Orphan Home - Tygodnik Domu Sierot - Every Saturday from 1913 to 1942.
+The Weekly of Orphan Home - Tygodnik Domu Sierot - Every Saturday from 1913 to 1942.

-The weekly magazine of Korczak's orphanage was edited and typed every week but was read on Saturdays.
+The Weekly Magazine of Korczak's orphanage was edited and typed every week but was read on Saturdays.
 This procedure was continued in the Warsaw Ghetto.
 "Please do not dirty or tear" was written on copies of "Tygodnik Dom Sierot".

-Although WWII stopped The Little Review, "The Weekly of Orphans Home" was edited until the last days of the Orphanage existence in the Warsaw Ghetto, August 1942.
+However, although WWII stopped The Little Review, The Weekly of Orphans Home was edited until the last days of the Orphanage existence in the Warsaw Ghetto, August 1942.

 One of the documents written by Korczak in the Warsaw Ghetto shown above was aimed to be read as a part of "The Weekly of Dom Sierot" at the Saturday meeting at Sienna 16.